tailwindlabs/tailwindcss/source/index.blade.md

   </p>
 </div>

-Tailwind is different from frameworks like Bootstrap, Foundation, or Bulma in that **it's not a UI kit.**
+Tailwind is different from frameworks like Bootstrap, Foundation, or Bulma in that it's not a UI kit and doesn't include any built-in UI components like form controls, buttons, cards, or navbars.

-It doesn't have a default theme, and there are no built-in UI components.

 On the flip side, it also has no opinion about how your site should look and doesn't impose design decisions that you have to fight to undo.